-I try focus on one thing a week that moves me forward and one thing a day that I want to accomplish.
-I consistently prioritize, de-prioritize and shift things on my calendar based on opportunities that may arise spontaneously so that I can keep and create conscious space for what matters.
+I try to focus on one thing a week that moves me forward and one thing a day that I want to accomplish.
+I consistently prioritize, de-prioritize and shift things on my calendar based on opportunities that may arise spontaneously, so that I can keep and create conscious space for what matters.

-Yes, I actually color-code my calendar, so my priorities are very clear to me at any given time.
+Yes, I actually color code my calendar, so my priorities are very clear to me at any given time.